epfl-ada/ada-2022-project-sustainablepandas/README.md

-# Brewery locations - Where should you install your brewery based on beer reviews ?
+# Brew-tiful Spots - Where should you install your brewery based on beer reviews ?
+Where should you install your brewery based on beer reviews ?
+In the countryside or in a city?

-## Datastory

-Check out our data story by visiting our website:  [Sustainable Pandas Website](https://nicolasrochat.github.io)

 ## Repo Contents:

 - `MilestoneP2.ipynb`: notebook from the second milestone
 - `brews_API.ipynb`: notebook containing the google API requests to get breweries latitudes and longitudes
 - `Project_Final.ipynb`: notebook of the project

+## Datastory

+Check out our data story by visiting our website:  [Sustainable Pandas Website](https://nicolasrochat.github.io)

 ## Abstract